AutoResearch/autora/docs/contribute/modules/index.md

 There are several ways to publish your package, depending on how you set up your repository.

 ### Publishing Via GitHub Actions
-If you used the **cookiecutter template** with the advanced setup, and uploaded your repository to github.com, then you can use Github Actions to automatically publish your package to PyPI or Conda.
+If you used the **cookiecutter template** with the advanced setup, and uploaded your repository to GitHub, then you can use GitHub Actions to automatically publish your package to PyPI or Conda.

 Note, if your repository is part of the [AutoResearch Organization](https://github.com/AutoResearch) you can skip the step below for creating a new secret in your repository.